CitrusForks/D3DX/README.md

 1) Unzip the file .zip in a FOLDER on your machine

-2) Add piccante include directory in your include path
+2) Add D3DX include directory in your include path

 3) Include "D3DX.hpp" in your project